The VS Athletics Weightlifting Shoe 2 – the most deserved shoe sequel of all time?

 An interesting thing to note about the new construction of the VS Athletics 2 is that it is much “cleaner”.
 It lacks a lot of the seemingly excessive stitching the first version had, which I like a lot.

 It’s difficult to say how that will impact long-term durability.
 I don’t see it being an issue though as lifting shoes tend to last for years as long as they’re used for…you guessed it, lifting.

 They kept a lot of the mesh (around the upper heel, over the toes/tongue), but got rid of a small amount on the sides that probably added some breath-ability to the shoe.

 It’s a negligible difference that I would give up every time for the enhanced looks alone.

-When something is too cheap I feel like it’s a natural urge to skip past it because people (myself included) tend to think that cheap = poor quality.
+When something is too cheap I feel like it’s a natural urge to skip past it because people (myself included) tend to think that lower priced = inferior quality.

-That wasn’t the case with their last shoe, however it might have turned some people away because of that.
+That wasn’t the case with their last shoe, however, it might have turned some people away because of the price.

 They are now more in line with the prices of mid-range shoes like the Adidas Powerlift 3s/Drehkraft/Inov8 or various Reebok models.
 However, since they are weightlifting focused they are an even better deal than those shoes.

 And for all the improvements they made to the design and quality, they deserve every penny.
 They took the Model T version of the shoe and transformed it into a Corvette.